IoT-gamer/pico_miflora_datalogger/README.md

 7. Once connected, tap the "Sync Current Time" button.

 8. Disconnect from the device.
-The Pico will now detect that its clock is synced and will proceed to scan for the MiFlora sensor and begin datalogging.
+The Pico will now detect that its clock is synced.
+It will enter its long-interval logging cycle (e.g., 15 minutes), after which it will perform its first scan for the MiFlora sensor and begin datalogging.

 ### **Build and Flash**